-Each graduating class arranges their own pinning ceremony.
+Each graduating class arranges their own pinning ceremony in consultation with the SON faculty/administration.
 This is a special ceremony for students and their family as well as the CSULB faculty.
 The pinning ceremony is a long-standing tradition in nursing.
 This affair symbolizes the passing from the role of student to the role of professional nurse.
 This function is planned by the senior class with the help of a designated faculty member and all graduates are strongly encouraged to participate.